ljzbtc/go-crash/basic.md

 3. Type assertions and switches provide powerful ways to handle interface values, but use them cautiously to avoid runtime errors.
 4. Implementing the Stringer interface can greatly improve the readability and debuggability of your types.
 5. Custom error types allow you to include more context in your errors, which is valuable for debugging and error handling.

+These examples demonstrate key concepts in Go programming, including I/O operations, interface implementation, and image processing.
+They showcase Go's flexibility and the power of its standard library.